LMMS

 LMMS (formerly Linux MultiMedia Studio) is a digital audio workstation application program.
-It allows music to be produced by arranging samples, synthesizing sounds, entering notes via mouse (or other pointing device) or by playing on a MIDI keyboard, and combining the features of trackers and sequencers.
+It allows music to be produced by arranging samples, synthesizing sounds, entering notes via computer keyboard or mouse (or other pointing device) or by playing on a MIDI keyboard, and combining the features of trackers and sequencers.
 It is free and open source software, written in Qt and released under GPL-2.0-or-later.

 System requirements

 LMMS is available for multiple operating systems, including Linux, OpenBSD, macOS, and Windows.
-It requires a 1 GHz CPU, 512 MB of RAM and a two-channel sound card.
+It requires a 1.5 GHz CPU, 1 GB of RAM and a two-channel sound card.

 Program features

 LMMS accepts soundfonts and GUS patches, and it supports the Linux Audio Developer's Simple Plugin API (LADSPA) and LV2 (only master branch, since 24.05.2020).
-It can use VST plug-ins on Win32, Win64, or Wine32, though currently the macOS port doesn't support them.
+It can use VST plug-ins on Win32, Win64, or Wine32.
+The nightly versions support LinuxVST.
+Currently MacOS doesn't support them.

-It can import Musical Instrument Digital Interface (MIDI) and Hydrogen files, and can read and write customized presets and themes.
+It can import Musical Instrument Digital Interface (MIDI) and Hydrogen files and can read and write customized presets and themes.

-Audio can be exported in the Ogg, FLAC, MP3, and WAV file formats.
+Audio can be exported in the WAV, FLAC, Ogg and MP3 file formats.

 Projects can be saved in the compressed MMPZ file format or the uncompressed MMP file format.